revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Group of ZooKeeper servers.
-The minimum number of the nodes that is required to form an ensemble is 3.
+The minimum number of the nodes that is required is 3.

 </details>